Athari22/Write-an-Algorithm-for-Landmark-Classification/README.md

 2) *Create a CNN to Classify Landmarks (using Transfer Learning)* - Next, you'll investigate different pre-trained models and decide on one to use for this classification task.
 Along with training and testing this transfer-learned network, you'll explain how you arrived at the pre-trained network you chose.

 3) *Write Your Landmark Prediction Algorithm*- Finally, you will use your best model to create a simple interface for others to be able to use your model to find the most likely landmarks depicted in an image.
-You'll also test out your model yourself and reflect on the strengths and weaknesses of your model. #CNN
+You'll also test out your model yourself and reflect on the strengths and weaknesses of your model.

 # Dataset
 The landmark images are a subset of the Google Landmarks Dataset v2.
 The dataset can be obtained using this [link](https://www.kaggle.com/google/google-landmarks-dataset).